UbiquityDotNET/Llvm.NET/README.md

 package to bring in the native binary support.
 Ubiquity.NET.Llvm.Interop contains code to dynamically detect the platform it is running on and load the appropriate native library.
 This allows applications to build for AnyCPU without creating multiple build configurations and release vehicles for applications.
-(Any new platforms would need to update the dynamic loading support and include the appropriate P/Invokable binaries - consuming apps would not need to change except to pick up a new package version.)
+Any new platforms would need to update the dynamic loading support and include the appropriate P/Invokable binaries.
+Consuming apps would not need to change except to pick up a new package version.

 ### CI Build NuGet Packages
-The CI Builds of the NuGet package built from the latest source in the master branch are available as build artifacts from the build.
+The CI Builds of the NuGet package built from the latest source in the `develop` branch are available as build artifacts.
 Unfortunately with an all GitHub build via GitHub Actions we don't have a good story for accessing the packages from unreleased automated CI builds.
 While GitHub does support a package registry (GPR), it really doesn't meet the needs of CI builds.
 In particular:
 * GPR Doesn't support deletion of older CI build packages (Cluttering the feed)
 * GPR requires complex login/Tokens just to get packages from the feed, despite being a public repository...